kintohub/kintohub-docs/docs/kintoblocks.md

 2. Fill in the `name` and `description` in the **Basic Info form**.

 3. Select the **website type** in the drop-down.
-Right now, we only support **Dynamic Web applications**.
+Right now, we only support **Dynamic Web Applications**.
 The support for static websites will be coming up soon!

-   { Add image of website type dropdown }
+   { TODO : Add image of website type dropdown }

 4. Proceed to the **Advanced Options** form to specify  `Port`, `Build command` and `Run command` details.

+> Note: For example a Dynamic Web Application project, the Build command is `npm install` which installs latest changes in your project and Run command is `npm start` which starts the environment of your application.

-   { Add image of Advanced options form }
+   { TODO : Add image of Advanced options form }

 5. The final step requires you to provide the repo source details in the **Repository form**.
 The repository can either be an existing source or a newly created one.